Littlebluemoon/ma2Research/Appendix.md

 Life is displayed at the center, overriding any of the player's existing settings.

-In BUDDY charts, both players share the same amount of Life, if a player make a mistake, both of them will lose 1 life.
+In BUDDY charts, both players share the same amount of Life; if a player make a mistake, both of them will lose 1 life.
 Once Life reaches zero, it's game over for both of them.

 `_fixedOptionValue`: `AutoLifeXXX`, with `XXX` being `1`, `10`, `50`, `100`, `300`, giving the player the respective amount of Life.